 - Datasets for Data Mining from University of Edinburgh

 Is there a tutorial or small worked example for Viscovery SOMine?

 View the application demos and the software demo of Viscovery SOMine on the Viscovery website.
 Further examples with tips and tricks are part of our training courses.

 First, familiarize yourself with self-organizing maps (SOMs) and how to read and interpret them.

-To try out Viscovery tools, download the 10-day free trial version of Viscovery SOMine.
-The trial version is fully functional, except that SOM models cannot be saved and graphics are generated with a watermark.
+To try out Viscovery tools, download the free basic version of Viscovery SOMine.

 Watch the software demo of Viscovery SOMine, which shows all steps in the process of map creation.